tlhunter/consumer-centric-api-design/book.md

 * https://example.org/api/v1/*
 * https://api.example.com/v1/*

-If your application is huge, or you anticipate it becoming huge, putting the API on its own subdomain (e.g. <strong>api.</strong>) is a good choice.
+If your application is huge, or you anticipate it becoming huge, putting the API on its own subdomain (e.g. **api.**) is a good choice.
 This can allow for some more flexible scalability down the road.

-If you anticipate your API will never grow to be that large, or you want a much simpler application setup (e.g. you want to host the website AND API from the same framework), placing your API beneath a URL segment at the root of the domain (e.g. <strong>/api/</strong>) works as well.
+If you anticipate your API will never grow to be that large, or you want a much simpler application setup (e.g. you want to host the website AND API from the same framework), placing your API beneath a URL segment at the root of the domain (e.g. **/api/**) works as well.

 It's a good idea to have content at the root of your API.
 Hitting the root of GitHub's API returns a listing of endpoints, for example.
 Personally, I'm a fan of having the root URL give information which a lost developer would find useful, e.g., how to get to the developer documentation for the API.